About

 Work

-At Apple, I research methods and build evaluations to test upcoming AI/ML features for safety.
+At Amazon, I build data science tools to help internal auditors measure risk across Amazon’s diverse businesses.
+At Apple, I built datasets and ran evaluations to test upcoming AI/ML features for safety.
 At Oracle Labs, I worked with the ML Research Group on measuring gender and racial biases in BERT as a function of the model’s scale and pre-training data (arXiv).
-At Intel, I worked with AI and Analytics team to build the early version of an automated model card generator, and experimented with explainability methods for models on image and tabular data—the team later turned this work into a fantastic open souce Python toolkit.
+At Intel, I worked with AI and Analytics team to build ML model explainability and fairness tools—the team later turned this work into a fantastic open souce Python toolkit.

 Research